Ca-Wi/freeDSP-aurora-extension-i2c-mod-display/README.md

 - Solder only one C and one R!
 - Use only plastic screws and stands!
 !
 (GND plane on both sides) !

+## Contributing

+**Please take care on which branch you're currently working!**

+Branches:

+- *master* - this branch always holds the latest released revision
+- *develop* - this is the develop branch with new features.
+Please base your patches on this branch.